-|The Backstop||The ‘backstop’ will automatically kick-in if there's no deal at the end of the extended transition.
-In essence, the ‘backstop’ would mean the UK staying in a customs union with the EU with Northern Ireland staying fully aligned to the single market on relevant rules, without any scope for divergence.|
+|The Backstop||The ‘backstop’ is the proposed mechanism to satisfy the requirement, agreed by both the UK and the EU, that there will be no ‘hard border’ (ie no intrusive checking of goods or people) between Northern Ireland and the Republic of Ireland.
+The arrangement will automatically kick-in if there's no deal at the end of the extended transition.
+In essence, the ‘backstop’ would mean all of the UK staying in a customs union with the EU, but Northern Ireland also staying part of and fully aligned to the ‘single market’ on all relevant rules, without any scope for divergence.|

-|The Meaningful Vote||The meaningful vote is the name that has been given to the vote referred to in Section 13 of the European Union (Withdrawal) Act 2018, and is the mechanism by which Parliament will approve, or otherwise, the outcome of the negotiations with the EU.|
+|The Meaningful Vote||The “meaningful vote” is the name that has been given to the vote referred to in Section 13 of the European Union (Withdrawal) Act 2018, and is the mechanism which ensures that Parliament must approve, or otherwise, the outcome of the negotiations with the EU.|

 Senior Adviser, PwC United Kingdom